invisible-defects/JustDoist/README.md

 ## Current bugs and issues
 - Problem solution steps are given in a random oreder
 - Not enought content (more problems and solutions are needed)
+- No username\password checks (minimum length, etc.)

 ## To run JustDoist locally